evenh/az-blob-hashdeep/README.md

 A simple tool for generating [hashdeep](https://github.com/jessek/hashdeep) compatible output for an Azure Blob Storage container.
 Useful for verifying migration of data to/from Azure.

-**PS:** This implementation requires that the `Content-MD5` is set for all the blobs in a container.
+This implementation requires that the `Content-MD5` is set for all the blobs in a container.
+It will **not** verify the hashes, it will only be used for the final output.

 ## How to use?